-There are dozens of different Six Flags locations in the United States, and some have water parks and others don't.
+There are dozens of different Six Flags parks in the United States, with some having water parks while others don't.

 Which Six Flags Have a Water Park?

-There are 8 Six Flags parks that also have a water park, in the name of Hurricane Harbor or White Water.
+8 Six Flags parks also have a water park, in the name of Hurricane Harbor or White Water.
 However, there are also 5 individual Six Flags water parks across the country.

 Six Flags Parks With a Water Park

 Below, we explain which Six Flags parks have both a 'regular' Six Flags park and a water park, as well as which Six Flags are just water parks.

 |1.
 Six Flags Over Georgia||Six Flags White Water|

 |4.
 Six Flags Magic Mountain||Hurricane Harbor Los Angeles|

 |5.
 Six Flags Great Adventure||Hurricane Harbor New Jersey|